dentoneast/quad-haven-reactjs/homely-quad/docs/web.md

 ## Overview

-The web application is built with Next.js 14 and React, providing a modern, server-side rendered web experience.
-It shares business logic and components with the mobile application through the shared package.
+The web application is built with Next.js 14 and React, providing a modern, responsive web experience with public pages and authenticated features.
+It was created as part of the migration from the monolithic Rently Mobile application and shares business logic and components with the mobile application through the shared package.

+## Key Features

+### Public Pages
+- **Homepage** - Marketing page with features, pricing, and call-to-action
+- **Authentication** - Login and registration pages
+- **Marketing Content** - About, contact, pricing, and features pages

+### Authenticated Features
+- **Property Management** - Multi-tenant property management
+- **Maintenance System** - Request workflow and work order management
+- **Communication** - Real-time messaging and conversation management
+- **User Management** - Profile management and role-based access

+### Responsive Design
+- **Desktop-First** - Optimized for desktop with mobile adaptation
+- **Mobile Responsive** - Seamless experience across all devices
+- **Modern UI** - Clean, professional design with Tailwind CSS

 ## Architecture